-We believe questions challenge thinking and cause constructive disruption improving all relationships Client, Suppliers, Non Employee Workers, the VMS, and the MSP.
+We believe questions challenge thinking, and cause constructive disruption improving all relationships - client, suppliers, non-employee workers, the tech-ecosystem, and the MSP.

 1. HOW CAN WE IMPROVE OUR PROGRAM GOVERNANCE?

 Governance framework must include executive sponsors, a quarterly steering committee (Finance, HR, IT, Legal, Procurement, and high-volume business users) and a monthly business user team for operational review.
 Governance opens communication and creates accountability, enabling continuous improvement.